hardyoyo/lando-seed-django/README.md

 directory of this project.

 Try some of these other commands:
-* `lando psql` Run Arbritrary PostgreSQL commands via the CLI for Postgres.
+* `lando psql` Run arbritrary PostgreSQL commands via the CLI for Postgres.
 * `lando db-import <file>`  Import a dump file into the database.
 * `lando python` run arbitrary python commands
 * `lando django-admin` run django-admin commands.